Octopus tetricus: Habitat

-Octopus tetricus occurs in the intertidal zone along rocky shores and in the ocean and it has been suggested that this species is associated more commonly with rocky reefs during the breeding season, although they frequent areas of the sea bed with soft-sediments for much of their life.
-O. tetricus alter their habitats by digging out dens and using remains from prey, including but not limited to shells.
-It is very common for scallop beds to be found in close proximity to the excavated dens.
-The scallops serve as a food source and their shells are part of the shell beds built.
 This species of octopus is considered to be an ecosystem engineer.
 This means that the way they create their habitats influences and builds an ecosystem around their dwellings.
+They carry their prey, often shellfish, on their back and discard the empty shells at their dens when they have finished eating.
 The shell beds that are created around the excavated dens attract hermit crabs and fish due to the various hiding places created.
 Small fish and other small prey species attract larger species and the cycle builds, creating an ecosystem.
 A solid object can serve as a good den that can also be the start of a new settlement for O. tetricus.
 Studies show that O. tetricus has higher populations in patch reef habitats than broken reef habitats, and were scarcely found on flat reefs.
 Adult O. tetricus were also found to occupy coastal reefs in the summer and then disappear around the second week of April, which is the second week of autumn in Australia.
 Shelters serve a vital role in octopus ecology.
-The species is generally known to be solitary, but complex social behaviours have been observed by scientists.
+When resources are scarce, such as food and dens, they will often attempt to exclude and displace other individuals.